microsoft/rushjs.io-website/pages/maintainer/package_managers.md

 #### Considerations for PNPM

-- PNPM is the only option that solves the [NPM doppelgangers]({% link pages/advanced/npm_doppelgangers.md %}) issue.
+- PNPM is the only option that solves the [NPM doppelgangers]({% link pages/advanced/npm_doppelgangers.md %}) problem.
 In a complex monorepo, doppelgangers sometimes cause a lot of trouble, so PNPM has an important advantage in this regard.

-- Although PNPM's symlinking strategy conforms to the modern NodeJS module resolution standard, many legacy packages do not, which causes compatibility problems.
+- Although PNPM's symlinking strategy correctly follows the modern NodeJS module resolution standard, many legacy packages do not, which causes compatibility problems.
 Teams who migrate existing projects from Yarn/NPM to PNPM often encounter "bad packages" that need workarounds or fixes.
 The incompatibilities generally reflect real problems with those packages: (1) forgetting to list dependencies in the **package.json** file, or (2) implementing homebrew module resolution without handling symlinks according to the standard.
-Most "bad" packages have straightforward fixes, but it can be daunting for a small team.
+Most "bad" packages have straightforward fixes, but it may seem daunting for a small team.
 (The [PNPM Gitter chat room](https://gitter.im/pnpm/pnpm) is a great resource for help, though.)

 - PNPM is newer and less widely used than NPM or Yarn, but it's a solid piece of software.
 Microsoft uses PNPM in Rush repos with hundreds of projects and hundreds of PRs per day, and we've found it to be very fast and reliable.

 - PNPM is currently the only option that supports the `--strict-peer-dependencies` protection (see `"strictPeerDependencies"` in **rush.json**).

 #### Considerations for Yarn

 - Rush's support for Yarn is relatively new and unproven, so we're eager to hear about issues and get them fixed.
-If you can't use PNPM, Yarn is your best bet for support from the Rush developers.

 - Yarn installs faster than NPM (although somewhat slower than PNPM).